 The Board meets on a scheduled basis at least four (4) times a year with additional meetings convened when urgent and important decisions need to be made in between the scheduled meetings.
-During the financial year ended 31 December 2008, the Board met on five (5) occasions, where it deliberated upon and reviewed a variety of matters including the Group's financial results, major investments, strategic directions, new business proposals, and various reports and presentations from Board Committees, external auditor as well as management of the Group.
+During the financial year ended 31 December 2009, the Board met on four (4) occasions, where it deliberated upon and reviewed a variety of matters including the Groups' financial results, major investment, strategic directions, new business proposals, and various reports and presentations from Board Committees, external auditor as well as management of the Group.
 Board papers, minutes of the last meetings and agenda are prepared and circulated to the Board in advance of each meeting to render Directors sufficient time to evaluate and address the issues concerned.
 The Company Secretary, undertake the primary responsibility for preparing and organizing information necessary for the Board to deal with.
-During the meetings, the Managing Director briefs the Board, and where appropriate, board papers that encompass both financial and non-financial information are made available to Directors.
+During the meeting, the Managing Director briefs the Board, and where appropriate, board papers that encompass both financial and non-financial information are made available to the Directors.
 This enables the Directors to make enquiries and obtain further explanations where necessary.
-All proceedings are minuted confirmed minutes of the previous meeting are and signed by the Chairman during the Board meeting.
-Details of the Director's attendance of the meeting during the financial year ended 31 December 2008 are as follows:
+All proceedings are minuted and confirmed minutes of the previous meeting are signed by the Chairman during the board meeting.
+Details of the Director's attendance of the meetings for the financial year ended 31 December 2009 are as follows:

 Directors Attendance

 Executive Directors

-Ang Toon Piah @ Ang Toon Huat 5/5
+Ang Toon Piah @ Ang Toon Huat 4/4

-Ang Poon Chuan 4/5
+Dato' Ang Poon Chuan 4/4

-Ang Poon Khim 4/5
+Ang Poon Khim 3/4

-Ang Poon Seong 4/5
+Ang Poon Seong 3/4

 Independent Non-Executive Directors

-Tengku Makram Bin Tengku Ariff 5/5
+Tengku Makram Bin Tengku Ariff 4/4

-Lee Eng Sheng 5/5
+Lee Eng Sheng 4/4

-Dato' Paduka Syed Mansor Bin Syed Kassim Barakbah 5/5
+Dato' Paduka Syed Mansor Bin Syed Kassim Barakbah 3/4